Synonym (taxonomy)

 Unlike synonyms in other contexts, in taxonomy a synonym is not interchangeable with the name of which it is a synonym.
 In taxonomy, synonyms are not equals, but have a different status.
 For any taxon with a particular circumscription, position, and rank, only one scientific name is considered to be the correct one at any given time (this correct name is to be determined by applying the relevant code of nomenclature).
 A synonym cannot exist in isolation: it is always an alternative to a different scientific name.
 Given that the correct name of a taxon depends on the taxonomic viewpoint used (resulting in a particular circumscription, position and rank) a name that is one taxonomist's synonym may be another taxonomist's correct name (and vice versa).

-Synonyms may arise whenever the same taxon is described and named more than once independently.
+Synonyms may arise whenever the same taxon is described and named independently more than once.
 They may also arise when existing taxa are changed, as when two taxa are joined to become one, a species is moved to a different genus, a variety is moved to a different species, etc. Synonyms also come about when the codes of nomenclature change, so that older names are no longer acceptable; for example, Erica herbacea L. has been rejected in favour of the conserved name of Erica carnea L. and is thus its synonym.